mohllal/notes/book-the-docker-book.md

   - Changes to a volume are made directly.
   - Changes to a volume will not be included when you update an image.
   - Volumes persist even when no containers use them.

+## Chapter 7: Docker Orchestration and Service Discovery

+- ***Docker Compose*** (previously Fig) is an open source Docker simple container *orchestration* tool.
+- ***Consul*** is an open source *distributed service discovery* tool.
+- ***Swarm*** is an open source Docker *orchestration and clustering* tool.
+- With ***Docker Compose***, we define a set of containers to boot up, and their runtime properties, all defined in a `YAML` file.
+Docker Compose calls each of these containers ***services***.
+- A distributed application is usually made up of multiple components.
+These components can be located together locally or distributed across data centers or geographic regions.
+Each of these components usually provides or consumes services to or from other components.
+- ***Docker Swarm*** is native *clustering* for Docker.
+It turns a pool of ***Docker hosts*** into a single virtual Docker host.
+Swarm has a simple architecture.
+It clusters together multiple Docker hosts and serves the standard Docker API on top of that cluster.
+- A *swarm* is a cluster of Docker hosts onto which you can deploy services.
+Since Docker 1.12 the Docker command line tool has included a swarm mode.
+This allows the *docker binary* to create and manage swarms as well as run local containers.
+- A swarm is made up of ***manager*** and ***worker*** nodes.
+Manager do the dispatching and organizing of work on the swarm.
+Each unit of work is called a task.
+Managers also *handle all the cluster management functions* that keep the swarm *healthy* and *active*.
+You can have many manager nodes, if there is more than one then the manager node will conduct an *election for a leader*.
+- ***Worker nodes*** run the tasks dispatched from ***manager nodes***.
+Out of the box, every node, managers and workers, will run tasks.
+You can instead configure a swarm manager node to *only perform management activities and not run tasks*.
+- Swarm uses an abstraction, called a ***service*** as a building block.
+Services defined which tasks are executed on nodes.
+Each service consists of a *container image and a series of commands* to execute inside one or more containers on the nodes.
+  - ***Replicated services*** - a swarm manager distributes replica tasks amongst workers according to a scale you specify.
+  - ***Global services*** - a swarm manager dispatches one task for the service on every available worker.
+- The `docker swarm init --advertise-addr` command is used to initialize a swarm and the `--advertise-addr` flag to specify the management IP of the new swarm.
+- The `docker swarm join-token worker` command is used to get the registration token for the swarm.
+- The `docker node ls` command is used to show the list of nodes in the swarm.
+- The `docker swarm join` command takes a token, in our case the worker token, and the IP address and port of a Swarm manager node and adds that Docker host to the swarm.
+- The `docker service create` command is used to create services that will be executed on our swarm nodes.
+- The `--replicas` flag controls how many tasks are run on the swarm.
+- The `docker service ls` command is used to list all services running on the swarm.
+- The `docker service inspect` command is used to inspect a service on the swarm and show more info of it.
+- The `docker service scale` command is used to add another task to the service, scaling it up.
+- The `docker service rm` command is used to stop the service.

 ## Chapter 8: Using the Docker API